Digital Dialogues

 68%

-of young people surveyed agreed health and social care practitioners should contribute to ensuring the safety of young people online
+of young people agreed health and social care practitioners should contribute to ensuring the safety of young people online

 Project collaborators